xiaoyudi-China/Yuudee2/README.md

 ## How to contribute to Yuudee2?

 Make sure you read [Contributing.md](https://github.com/xiaoyudi-China/xiaoyudi_iOS/blob/master/CONTRIBUTING.md) when you start working on this project.
+Basically: Fork this repository and contribute back using pull requests to the master branch.

 ## Tech Stack